-Whether you’re a beginner looking to pick up an affordable instrument or an experienced player who wants to make their next purchase stand apart from the rest, PRS and Schecter guitars will be appealing choices.
+Maybe you’re a beginner looking to pick up an affordable instrument.
+Or an experienced player who wants to make their next purchase stand apart from the rest!
+PRS and Schecter guitars will be appealing choices.

-Both companies offer great value for the money and have made a name for themselves by introducing their unique guitar models.
+Both companies offer great value for the money.
+They have made a name for themselves by introducing their unique guitar models.

-Schecter is better for metal because of their slim necks, sleek bodies and high output pickups.
-PRS is more of a traditional guitar suited for a wider range of music styles, including rock, blues and even metal.
+Schecter is better for metal because of their slim necks, sleek bodies, and high output pickups.
+PRS is more of a traditional guitar suited for a wider range of music styles.
+This includes rock, blues, and even metal.

 Which comes out on top?
 How do they compare?
-This article will help you narrow down your search when it comes to finding out which is better between PRS vs Schecter guitars.
+This article will help you narrow down your search.
+Especially when it comes to finding out which is better between PRS Vs Schecter guitars.

 History of PRS and Schecter Guitars

-PRS and Schecter have a long history of making metal guitars that have been synonymous with quality.
+PRS and Schecter have a long history of making guitars.
+Both have been synonymous with quality.
 Let’s start with the backstory of these two brands.

 PRS was founded in 1985 by Paul Reed Smith, a master luthier.
-In the 70s and 80s, Paul Reed Smith sold guitars by taking them personally to live concerts backstage, so performers could try them.
-With this strategy, many well-known professional musicians began to know and endorse his guitars, including Ted Nugent, Peter Frampton, Al Di Meola, and Carlos Santana.
+In the 70s and 80s, Paul Reed Smith sold guitars by taking them personally to live concerts backstage.
+Just so performers could try them.
+With this strategy, many well-known professional musicians began to know and endorse his guitars.
+This included Ted Nugent, Peter Frampton, Al Di Meola, and Carlos Santana.

-In 1994, Ted McCarty, former president of Gibson, got in touch with Smith and the two worked together to create the solid and hollow-body guitars that make up the current PRS brand.
+In 1994, Ted McCarty, former president of Gibson, got in touch with Smith.
+The two worked together to create solid and hollow-body guitars.
+The ones that make up the current PRS brand.
 For the private stock of PRS guitars, you will find many materials.
-A wide variety of exotic materials, such as varied stones, intricately carved tonewoods, and exquisite shells for inlays.
+A wide variety of varied stones, carved tonewoods, and exquisite shells for inlays.

-The company has since grown into one of the world’s largest manufacturers of guitars and basses.
-Its main goal is to produce unique and high-quality instruments while keeping prices affordable for all musicians.
+The company has grown into one of the world’s largest manufacturers of guitars and basses.
+Its main goal is to produce unique and high-quality instruments.
+All while keeping prices affordable for all musicians.

 PRS added their S2 Series in 2013.
-In February 2018, the company started making a Silver Sky model based around John Mayer’s favorite guitars from the ’60s.
-In 2019, PRS launched three SE signature models: the Santana Single cut Tremolo, Paul’s Guitar, and Schizoid.
+In February 2018, the company started making a Silver Sky model.
+This was based on John Mayer’s favorite guitars from the ’60s.
+In 2019, PRS launched three SE signature models.
+These were the Santana Single cut Tremolo, Paul’s Guitar, and Schizoid.

-David Schecter opened Schecter Guitar Research in 1976 as a repair shop based in Van Nuys, California.
+David Schecter opened Schecter Guitar Research in 1976.
+It was a repair shop based in Van Nuys, California.
 The business mainly produced guitar parts only.
-However, Schecter’s work became so famous that many guitarists pushed him to produce instruments from scratch.
+Schecter’s work became so famous that many guitarists pushed him to produce instruments.
+And all from scratch!

-Schecter launched his first fully assembled guitar in 1979, heavily inspired by Fender designs.
-The first Schecter guitars were considered high-end and expensive, sold only by around twenty retailers across the country.
+Schecter launched his first fully assembled guitar in 1979.
+It was heavily inspired by Fender designs.
+The first Schecter guitars were considered high-end and expensive.
+Sold only by around twenty retailers across the country.

-In 1983, a group of Texas investors purchased the company and began launching numerous guitars and basses the year after.
-The most famous model from this product line was a Telecaster-style guitar similar to the ones Pete Townshend used.
+In 1983, a group of Texas investors purchased the company.
+They began launching numerous guitars and basses the year after.
+The most famous model from this product line was a Telecaster-style guitar.
+It was similar to the ones Pete Townshend used.

 Since then, Schecter continues to be known as one of the best guitar companies in the world.
-Today, the company offers an extensive product line of guitars, acoustics, basses, and Custom Shop instruments worldwide.
+Today, the company offers an extensive product line.
+This consists of guitars, acoustics, basses, and Custom Shop instruments worldwide.